 Encouraging SMEs to use the CPTPP

-SMEs, including those who make use of eCommerce, are known to be significant contributors of jobs and economic growth to most countries, with Southeast Asian CPTPP members Singapore and Vietnam being no exception.
+SMEs, including those who make use of eCommerce, are known to be significant contributors of jobs and economic growth to most countries, with Southeast Asian CPTPP members Singapore17and Vietnam18 being no exception.
 However, unlike our hypothetical SMEs, many other SMEs don’t seem to be making use of FTAs.

-Research by the Economic Research Institute for ASEAN and East Asia reveals that SMEs believe insufficient information is available regarding the benefits of FTAs and the procedures to make use of them.
-Business leaders in Singapore also mention that many SMEs are unclear about the treaty’s benefits.
+Research by the Economic Research Institute for ASEAN and East Asia19 reveals that SMEs believe insufficient information is available regarding the benefits of FTAs and the procedures to make use of them.
+Business leaders in Singapore also mention that many SMEs are unclear about the treaty’s benefits20

 CPTPP members will make the full text on the agreement publicly available while providing a summary of the agreement’s main points –